Save Me the Waltz: Plot summary

-Alabama Beggs, a coddled Southern belle "incubated in the mystic pungence of Negro mammies", comes of age in the Deep South during the Jim Crow era.
+Alabama Beggs, a pampered Southern belle "incubated in the mystic pungence of Negro mammies", comes of age in the Deep South during the Jim Crow era.
 (Note: Zelda's grandfather, Willis B. Machen, served in the Confederate Congress.
 Her father's uncle John Tyler Morgan, a Confederate general in the American Civil War, became the second Grand Dragon of Alabama's Ku Klux Klan.
 According to biographer Nancy Milford, Zelda Sayre came from "the heart" of the "Confederate establishment in the Deep South".)
 She marries David Knight, a 22-year-old Irish Catholic artist and a United States Army officer stationed near her town during World War I.

-David becomes a nationally famous painter, and the newly-wed couple moves to New York, where they enjoy constant revelries of hedonistic excess and dissipation amid the riotous Jazz Age.
-Alabama and David relocate to the French Riviera where a handsome French aviator, Jacques Chevre-Feuille, romances Alabama.
+David becomes a famous painter, and the newlywed couple moves to New York.
+They enjoy constant revelries of hedonistic excess and dissipation amid the riotous Jazz Age.
+Alabama and David relocate to the French Riviera where a French aviator, Jacques Chevre-Feuille, romances Alabama.
 (Note: In France, while Scott labored on his novel The Great Gatsby, French aviator Edouard Jozan romanced Zelda, and she requested a divorce.)
-In retaliation for this romance, David abandons Alabama at a dinner party and spends the night with a famous dancer.
+In retaliation, David abandons Alabama at a dinner party and spends the night with a dancer.
 (Note: At a dinner party, Zelda threw herself down a flight of marble stairs because Fitzgerald ignored her while talking to dancer Isadora Duncan.)

 A dissatisfied and restless Alabama becomes estranged from her alcoholic husband and their young daughter, Bonnie.
 Obsessed with fame, an aging Alabama aspires to be a renowned prima ballerina and devotes herself to this ambition.
-She is offered a once-in-a-lifetime opportunity to dance a featured part with the prestigious San Carlo Opera Ballet Company in Naples.
+She receives a once-in-a-lifetime opportunity to dance a featured part with the prestigious San Carlo Opera Ballet Company in Naples.
 Alabama journeys to the city alone, and she dances her solo debut in the opera Faust.
-A blister, infected from the glue in the box of her pointe shoe, leads to blood poisoning, and Alabama can never dance again.
+A blister, infected by glue in her pointe shoe box, leads to blood poisoning, and Alabama can never dance again.

-The unhappy couple returns to Alabama's beloved Deep South during the Great Depression where her father is dying.
+The unhappy couple returns to Alabama's beloved Deep South during the Great Depression to see her dying father.
 She searches for meaning in her father's death but finds none.
-(Note: There is scholarly speculation about whether her father Anthony D. Sayre sexually abused Zelda, but there is no evidence confirming incest.)
-Though outwardly successful to the general public, Alabama and David are both miserable.
-The final paragraph depicts the unhappy Knights immobile and dissipated as a couple:
+(Note: There is scholarly speculation about whether her father Anthony D. Sayre sexually abused Zelda, but no evidence exists confirming incest.)
+Though outwardly successful to the general public, both Alabama and David remain miserable.
+In the final passages, the unhappy Knights sit motionless, a dissipated couple contemplating the aftermath of a wild party and the wreckage of their lives.

-"They sat in the pleasant gloom of late afternoon, staring at each other through the remains of the party; the silver glasses, the silver tray, the traces of many perfumes; they sat together watching the twilight flow through the calm living-room that they were leaving like the clear cold current of a trout stream."